khofstadter/enhancingaudiodescription.com/_drafts/2022-11-17-mysight-york-workshop-1.md

 <!-- We were warned that this experience could be upsetting. -->

-Our last practical session in the afternoon involved sighted guiding, for which we teamed up with a partner.
-We were either blindfolded or wore one of the simulation glasses while our partner was ushering us around the room, through doors as well as down and up on stairs.
+Our practical session in the afternoon involved sighted guiding, for which we teamed up with a partner.
+We were either blindfolded or wore one of the simulation glasses while our partners were ushering us around the room, through doors as well as up and down staircases.

 It was a great day.
-Vicky and Jade put together a very well organized workshop that not only helped me learn something new about accessibility, but was also very fun and enjoyable!
-We also enjoyed great catering with vegan and vegetarian sandwiches and cakes all sustainably packaged.
+Vicky and Jade put together a very interesting workshop that not only helped me learn something new about accessibility, but was also very fun and enjoyable!
+Thanks to Mariana, delicious food, including cakes and sandwiches that were all wrapped sustainably, was also served to us.

 Krisztián